-The MNNRD second year of participation in the Voluntary Integrated Management Plan (VIMP) with the Nebraska Department of Natural Resources, which went into effect in January of 2021.
-Staff and directors from both parties met in May to discuss activities, joint projects, and to look ahead to short- and long-term goals and objectives.
-This process helps the MNNRD and the NDNR work together in effectively managing surface and groundwater in the state.
-Over the years, Long Pine Creek and its tributaries have experienced significant stream bank erosion, threatening structures, and further impairing hydrological and biological functions of the stream.
-In addition, Long Pine Creek, Bone Creek, the Niobrara River from Bear Creek to Snake Creek, and the Boardman Creek are listed on the 303 (d) impaired waters list for E. coli and high temperatures.
+Over the years, Long Pine Creek and its tributaries have experienced significant stream bank erosion, threatening structures and further impairing hydrological and biological functions of the stream.
+In addition, Long Pine Creek, Bone Creek, Sand Draw Creek, the Niobrara River from Bear Creek to Snake Creek, and Boardman Creek are listed on the 303 (d) impaired waters list for E. coli and high temperatures.